SoftwareCornwall/m2m-teams-bytesize-2018-penzance/README.md

-# Mission to Mars: ByteSize - Newquay 2018
+# Mission to Mars: ByteSize - Penzance 2018
 Code created by the participants of the Penzance outing for the Mission to Mars ByteSize program at Truro & Penwith College.
 Students were given the [community created starter files](https://github.com/tonyedwardspz/m2m-starter-files) and supported by mentors to complete the provided manoeuvrability challenges.